Livhuwani-Data-Analyst/coffee.shop.analysis/README.md

  Coffee and Tea contributed The most revenue while other products contributed less

  5:Recommandations

-   Maximise morning traffic
-   increasing stock levels for the top performers to meet demand and maximize revenue optimize per location introduce promotions
+* Boost inventory- for top-selling items to meet demand and increase revenue during peak morning hours.
+* Optimize stock levels- and product placement at each location to cater to specific morning traffic patterns.
+* Introduce targeted promotions-to incentivize purchases and drive higher morning sales.